Line 1 Yonge–University: Operation hours and frequency

 During the morning peak, from 6:00 am to 9:00 am Monday to Friday, half the trains are turned back at Glencairn station resulting in limited service north of that point.
-The turnback was moved from St. Clair West station to Glencairn station in 2016, and plans called for it to be moved further to Pioneer Village station in December 2017 when the Line 1 extension opened.
+The turnback was moved from St. Clair West station to Glencairn station in 2016, and plans called for it to be moved farther to Pioneer Village station in December 2017 when the Line 1 extension opened.

 Overnight service on the Yonge segment of the line is provided by 320 Yonge Blue Night from Queens Quay to Steeles Avenue with headways of 3 to 15 minutes.
 The University segment does not have an overnight service.

 Rolling stock

 Line 1 is operated using only the TTC's Toronto Rocket (TR) subway trains, which are based on Bombardier's Movia family of trains.
 Unlike other trains in the Toronto subway rolling stock, the TR trains have a "six-car fixed" articulated configuration with full-open gangways, allowing passengers to walk freely from one end to the other.
 The TR trains were scheduled for delivery starting between late 2009 and early 2010, but was delayed until late 2010 due to production problems.
 They entered revenue service on this line on July 21, 2011, replacing the older H5 and the T1 series trains, which had been used on this line.
 (The T1 series trains, which used to operate on this line from 1995 until 2015, were transferred over to Line 2 Bloor–Danforth where they replaced the older H4 and H6 series trains).

 From the line's opening in 1954 until 1990, it was operated with G-series cars, and was also served with a mix of M1 and H1/H2/H4 subway cars between 1965 and 1999.